+Click on Interface Setup

+Select Wireless

+In the section Access Point Settings, for Channel:, select Canada

+In the section Multiple SSID Settings, for Use WPS: select No

+Click SAVE

-- 10. Click on Maintenance
+Click on Maintenance

-- 11. Select Administration
+Select Administration

-- 12. For the user admin we use the member's DSL Password
+For the user admin we use the member's DSL Password

-- 13. Enter it once and again below to confirm, click SAVE - 14.
+Enter it once and again below to confirm

+Click SAVE

 Modem's log-in dialog will appear.
-Enter the User-ID as admin and use the DSL Password just set - 15.
-In Advanced Setup, select Firewall - 16.
-SPI: Enabled, click SAVE
+Enter the User-ID as admin and use the DSL Password just set

+In Advanced Setup, select Firewall

+SPI: Enabled

+Click SAVE

 NOTE: if any of the above explanations is unclear, you should not attempt to configure your own modem.
+Simply contact

-Simply contact or visit NCF and we can help you.
+or visit NCF and we can help you.
 Support is included in the cost of your service.